HD 63922

 HD 63922 is a class B0III (blue giant) star in the constellation Puppis.
 Its apparent magnitude is 4.11 and it is approximately 1600 light years away based on parallax.

 It is a multiple star; the primary has one close companion, Ab, at 0.3" separation and magnitude 7.19, and a more distant one, B, at 59.1" and 8.79 magnitude.

+A loose agglomerate of stars around P Puppis was identified in 2008 as a young open cluster.
+Ten member stars were identified, including P Puppis itself and the naked-eye stars QS Puppis and HD 63578.
+The cluster is part of the Vela OB2 association and at least 32 members have since been identified.
+It is thought that the cluster is only about 10 million years old.